 Exercise for Rheumatoid Arthritis

-Exercise can reduce pain and improve function in people with rheumatoid arthritis (RA).
-In addition, exercise may help prevent the buildup of scar tissue, which can lead to weakness and stiffness.1 Exercise for arthritis takes three forms: stretching, strengthening, and conditioning.
+Exercise can reduce pain and improve function in people who have rheumatoid arthritis (RA).
+Also, exercise may help prevent the buildup of scar tissue, which can lead to weakness and stiffness.
+Exercise for arthritis takes three forms: stretching, strengthening, and conditioning.

 Conditioning exercise improves aerobic fitness.
-Conditioning, or aerobic, exercises include walking, biking, swimming, or water exercise.
+Conditioning exercise is safe for people whose rheumatoid arthritis is under control.
+It may help reduce pain and help you stay more active.2 Conditioning, or aerobic, exercises include walking, biking, swimming, or water exercise.
 A target heart rate can guide you to how hard you should exercise so you can get the most aerobic benefit from your workout.

 Target heart rate is only a guide.
-Each individual is different, so pay attention to how you feel while exercising.
+Each individual is different, so pay attention to how you feel while you exercise.

 Note that even moderate activity, such as walking, can improve your health and may prevent disability from rheumatoid arthritis.

-Be sure to follow your health professional's advice about your exercise program.
+Be sure to follow your doctor's advice about your exercise program.
 For most people, physical activity does not pose any problem or hazard.
-For some people, some forms of physical activity might be unsafe or should be started only after talking with a health professional.
-See a list of exercise cautions to consider before beginning any exercise or fitness program.
+For some people, some forms of physical activity might be unsafe or should be started only after talking with a doctor.
+See a list of exercise cautions to consider before starting any exercise or fitness program.

 For more information on exercise, see the topic Fitness.